guprobr/WakkaQt/readme.md

 This software is currently in Alpha stage for developers to test.
 Help requested: for Windows and MacOS tests.
-NOTE: gStreamer is required on all platforms.
+NOTE: gStreamer is mandatory on all platforms.

 *WARNING*:  realtime kernel 6.8 seems unstable;
 * I'm currently investigating where the issue could be.